EnochAy/HyperionDev/Section A/anagram_correction.md

 ob1 = Solution() #Solution is not defined Pylance("Solution" is not definedPylancereportUndefinedVariable) print(ob1.groupAnagrams(["eat", "tea", "tan", "ate", "nat", "bat"]))

-Dear Student, please, note the corrections in the lines of codes above.
+Dear Student, please, note the corrections in the lines of codes above..
+Also, I noticed that you did not properly comment your code, it is a good practise to always do.